mattmilburn/strapi-plugin-permalinks/README.md

 If you are enjoying this plugin and feel extra appreciative, you can [buy me a beer or 3 🍺🍺🍺](https://www.buymeacoffee.com/mattmilburn).

 ## <a id="roadmap"></a>🚧 Roadmap
+* Better support for localization and relation field data populating into the URL.
-* Config option to prevent using reserved slugs
+* Config option to prevent using reserved slugs.
-* Config option to limit nesting depth
+* Config option to limit nesting depth.
-* Better conflict resolution for orphaned pages
+* Better conflict resolution for orphaned pages.
-* Better method for handling complicated localized URLs (currently requires plugin with custom hook and middleware)
+* Better method for handling complicated localized URLs (currently requires plugin with custom hook and middleware).
-* Use same content-type builder options as `uid` field, then deprecate it in plugin config (not currently possible)
+* Use same content-type builder options as `uid` field, then deprecate it in plugin config (not currently possible).